GriceTurrble/discord-bot-template/docs/index.md

 ![The test bot responding to /hello slash command](imgs/example-bot-hello.png)

-...and a standard message command, `!whatsup`:
+...and a prefix command, `!whatsup`:

 ![The test bot responding to !whatsup command](imgs/example-bot-whatsup.png)